python/typing/docs/guides/writing_stubs.rst

 * Included functions and methods should list all arguments, but the arguments can be left unannotated.
 * Do not use ``Any`` to mark unannotated or partially annotated values.
-Leave function parameters and return values unannotated and mark the function with an ``# incomplete`` comment.
-This comment is mainly intended as a reminder for stub authors, but can be used by tools to flag such functions.
+Leave function parameters and return values unannotated.
 In all other cases, use ``_typeshed.Incomplete``
   (`documentation <https://github.com/python/typeshed/blob/main/stdlib/_typeshed/README.md>`_)::

     from _typeshed import Incomplete